matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 - **Admit ignorance** and ask "stupid" questions.
 - **Debate and disagree** (respectfully) with colleagues and managers.

+Low psychological safety directly generates [Unused Talent](#unused-talent) waste, as insight from the people closest to the work never surfaces.
+It also drives [Overproduction](#overproduction) because teams are afraid to say "no" or challenge poorly validated assumptions, so they quietly build features that aren’t needed.

 The _Accelerate_ and **DORA** research provides strong evidence for this.
 A culture of fear and blame, where people are punished for failures, unreasonable deadlines are normalised, or raising concerns is seen as "negative", is a significant predictor of low performance.

 This culture is a factory for anxiety.
 When people are constantly afraid of making a mistake, of being blamed, or of not looking "100% busy", their mental health deteriorates.
 They live in a constant state of fight-or-flight, which is fundamentally incompatible with the creative, complex problem-solving our work requires.